Andrek01/alexarc4shng/README.md

 This plugin for smarthomeNG is mainly based on the informations of [Lötzimmer](https://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html) ,[Apollon77](https://github.com/Apollon77/alexa-remote) and the  [openhab2](https://community.openhab.org/t/released-openhab2-amazon-echo-control-binding-controlling-alexa-from-openhab2/37844)

-Special thanks to Jonofe from the Edomi-Forum who spent a nigth and half an evenning to support my with SSML.
+Special thanks to Jonofe from the Edomi-Forum who spent a nigth and half an evenning to support me with SSML.
 #### !!
 So many thanks for the very good research and development in the past !!

 ## table of content